 Bradberry says that learning to say no in some situations is key to improving business performance and emotional intelligence.
 It shows assertion and power, while also fostering honesty.
 Plus, it allows you to focus on the commitments you have already made and only take on ones that will benefit your business.

 Patience is a key factor of emotional intelligence.
-We are so drawn to instant gratification, to having results now rather than take the longer route for sometimes greater results.
+We want instant gratification, rather than taking the longer route for a greater result.
 Ashley Zahabian, an emotional intelligence consultant, from her own experience notes that, “Anything that’s worth it takes time, and it takes effort…Anything that life says is good for you, there is a heavy price for it, and it’s dangerous when you don’t pay that price.”

 Taking the easy road or seeking for shortcuts is never how successful businesses run.
 They don’t try to force a sale for an instant reward, they give the customer space and time.
 They don’t look for the quickest or easiest ways to make a buck, but accumulate greater wealth by researching the best investments.
 Their patience always pays off.